Biography

 Directs the film American Dreamer, a cult classic about director/actor Dennis Hopper, with L. M. Kit Carson.

-Conceives and produces the title sequence and still montages for Barry Gordy’s film Lady Sings the Blues, starring Diana Ross.
+Conceives and produces the title sequence and still montages for Barry Gordy’s feature film Lady Sings the Blues, starring Diana Ross.

 1972